mgemoraw/alx-pre_course/0x01-git/README.md

-This is my first readme in git
+I have changed my readme text in the 0x01-git directory